daniellittledev/Blog/src/content/posts/how-to-run-expecto-with-dotnet-test/how-to-run-expecto-with-dotnet-test.md

     runTestsWithArgs config argv allTests
 ```

-We'll come back to this later.
+We'll come back to this later, first we need to install some packages.

-The first step to setting up tests with dotnet core is to add the `Test.SDK` to the project file.
+In order to set up tests with dotnet core we need to add the `Test SDK` to the project file.

 ```xml
 <PackageReference Include="Microsoft.NET.Test.Sdk" Version="16.3.0" />
 ```

-However this will generate an entry point for your application and because we already have one we'll need to disable that by setting `GenerateProgramFile` to `false`.
+However this will generate an entry point for your application and because we already have one we'll need to disable that by setting `GenerateProgramFile` to `false` in the project file.

 ```xml
 <PropertyGroup>